digininja/leakyrepo/README.md

 ## Credits

-This repo is built on an original idea by [Kev](https://twitter.com/kev_bite) and [David](https://twitter.com/da_betteridge) which they presented in a workshop at [SteelCon](https://www.steelcon.info).
+This repo is built on an original idea by [Kev Smith](https://twitter.com/kev_bite) and [David Betteridge](https://twitter.com/da_betteridge) which they presented in a workshop at [SteelCon](https://www.steelcon.info).
 Thanks for the inspiration guys.